scoremedia/marol/README.md

 ```

+## Future Work
+* Some of the context attributes are not supported yet.
+* Ensure that the context object is updated for future changes

 ## Notes
 * Working Call: `./scripts/marol-build.py`
 * It will create `marol_venv` in `~/.marol/staging/<python_version>`
 * Right now, to make it work, we have to copy `~/.marol/staging/<python_version>/marol_venv` to `marol/environments/<python_version>/marol_venv`

+## Notes for those thinking about security
+* This uses the docker image: https://github.com/lambci/docker-lambda
+* Marol will download the Python Source and build it and place it in `MAROL_HOME` if defined or `~/.marol` on Unix systems